RahulSharma-10/ColorGame/README.md

 # ColorGame
-A Color Game, made using a combination of JavaScript, HTML and CSS.
+A Color Game, made using a combination of Vanilla JavaScript, HTML and CSS.

 # Preview
 ==> **Landing Page**: